Active Management Robo-Advisors, the Next Digital Investment Wave

 Active management robo-advisors look slightly different depending on the platform.

-The Personal Capital investment strategy is unique.
+The Empower investment strategy is unique.
 The Smart WeightingTM approach equal weights the market sectors as opposed to the typical method of market weighting.
 In other words, equal weight means that you have the same percentage invested in the major market sectors; communications, consumer cyclicals, consumer defense, energy, financial, health care, industrials, materials, technology and energy.

-Personal Capital claims that this approach better protects your investments from losses in a market decline and might lead to higher returns than the typical passive index fund approach of other robo-advisors.
+Empower claims that this approach better protects your investments from losses in a market decline and might lead to higher returns than the typical passive index fund approach of other robo-advisors.

 3. Alpha Architect